 Using a real estate agent (agencia inmobiliaria) to help you rent an apartment in Spain?

-It’s not, of course, that there’s anything wrong with most agencias inmobiliarias in Spain.
+It is not, of course, that there is anything wrong with most agencias inmobiliarias in Spain.
 On the contrary, many of them offer excellent services.
 The problem comes in when you look at the cost.

 The cost of using a real estate agent in Spain for apartment rentals

-While finding an apartment to rent in Spain yourself won’t cost you anything other than things like train fare getting to apartments to look at them, and other minor expenses, if you decide to use a real estate agent to help you rent an average priced apartment in Spain, your costs will soar.
+While finding an apartment to rent in Spain yourself will not cost you anything other than things like train or bus fare spent going to view apartments, and other minor expenses, if you decide to use a real estate agent to help you rent an average priced apartment in Spain, your costs will soar.

-That’s because most Spanish real estate agents charge at least one month’s rent as their finder’s fee.
-Which means, for most people, you’re looking at 600 to 1,000 euros for the real estate agent’s fee — easily — before you even start paying for anything else.
+That is because most Spanish real estate agents charge at least one month’s rent as their finder’s fee.
+Which means, for most people, you are looking at 600 to 1,000 euros for the real estate agent’s fee — easily — before you even start paying for anything else.

-That’s why, unless you’re incredibly rushed for time or someone else is paying, I would recommend following these tips to help you find a nice Spanish apartment, and leaving the real estate agents to those who have a lot more money.
+That is why, unless you are incredibly rushed for time, or someone else is paying, I would recommend following these tips to help you find a nice Spanish apartment, and leaving the real estate agents to those who have a lot more money.